 “Human Germline Genome Editing is Illegal in Canada, But Could it be Desirable for Some Members of the Rare Disease Community?” (with Erika Kleiderman, Centre of Genomics and Policy, McGill University, Canada) – Journal of Community Genetics, August 2019.

 “Everything under one roof: Canada’s evolving model of parliamentary ethics” Jindal Global Law Review, April 2018, Volume 9, Issue 1, pp 109–129.

 “Harnessing the Twittersphere: How using social media can benefit government ethics offices” Canadian Public Administration, Special Issue: Public Sector Ethics, May 2018, Volume 61, Issue S1, pp 79-101.

 “Honest Politics Now: What Ethical Conduct Means in Canadian Public Life”, Chapter 5: Ethics Commissions (Co-authored with Ian Greene), pp 124-153.

-How Can We Use Black Box A.I.
-Decision Support Tools in Clinical Healthcare? (co-authored with Professor Mike Brudno, Computer Science, University of Toronto).
+The Tort Law Barriers to Using Blackbox Artificial Intelligence in Clinical Care (co-authored with Professor Mike Brudno, Computer Science, University of Toronto).

 Popular Academic / Op-ed